thriveweb/sailinginparadise/content/boatTours/2024-04-04-sneeky-midweeky-deals.md

   In partnership with Experience Gold Coast we are delighted to bring you two specially curated 'Sneeky Midweeky' offers to enhance your midweek fun factor on a private yacht charter at a fraction of the usual cost!

+  A﻿vailable 'til end of June 2024 only.

-  C﻿hoose between our *'Sail, Sip and Graze'* for good times on the water with family and friends or the luxe *'Twilight Sail and Dine'* for an intimate gourmet experience for 2.
+  C﻿hoose from our  laid-back *'Sail, Sip and Graze'* or the luxe *'Twilight Sail and Dine'.*